eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/automated_model_lifecycle.md

 ## How to Reference a Model Specification

 The model specification defines the vehicle API to be used by your project.
-It is referenced in the `AppManifest.json` via an URI like this:
+It is referenced in the `AppManifest.json` via a URI like this:

   ```json
     "VehicleModel": {